XiankeQiang/XiankeQiang/README.md

 ## About Me 👋
 Hi, I'm Xianke Qiang.
-I received her B.Eng. degree from China University of Petroleum (East China), Qingdao, China, in 2023.
+I received my B.Eng. degree from China University of Petroleum (East China), Qingdao, China, in 2023.
 Currently pursuing a Master’s and Phd's degree in the University of
 Electronic Science and Technology of China.
 My research interests include federated learning, split learning, vehicular network, resource allocation, internet of things and so on.
 <!--
 **XiankeQiang/XiankeQiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.